 The ideal placement of a solar system is on a southern or western facing roof with minimal shading and lots of available roof space.
 Clean Solar looks for the optimal roof surfaces of each home, which is why we like to get on the roof during our onsite appointments.

 Adding a solar system to your home can potentially increase the resale value of your home.
-In 2014, Lawrence Berkeley National Laboratory conducted a study that showed buyers are willing to pay a premium of $12,000 to $15,000 for a home with an average sized resident owned solar system.
+In 2014, Lawrence Berkeley National Laboratory conducted a study that showed buyers are willing to pay a premium of $12,000 to $15,000 for a home with an average-sized resident-owned solar system.

 Yes, shade is the enemy to solar.
 Shading on your solar system prohibits the maximum energy production of each panel affected by shade.
-Your system can produce energy with roof shading but the production will lessen as sunlight is not on parts of your roof.
+Your system can produce energy with roof shading, but the production will lessen as sunlight is not on parts of your roof.
 Microinverters and optimizers help maximize energy production even when shade is present.

-The project timeline for your solar installation begins with your Clean Solar contract signing and is completed when your utility company has given you Permission to Operate (PTO).
-This will take approximately 6-10 weeks on average.
-Throughout this process, Clean Solar takes care of all the design, permit and installation plans of your solar system.
-The actual installation of your solar system is 1-3 days.
-Find out more…
+The project timeline for your solar installation begins with your Clean Solar contract signing.
+We complete the project when your utility company provides a “Permission to Operate” (PTO).
+Receiving the PTO takes approximately 6-10 weeks on average.
+Throughout this process, Clean Solar takes care of all the design, permit, and installation plans of your solar system.
+The actual installation of your solar

 An inverter changes the DC energy produced by your solar panels to AC energy that is ready to be used in your home and on the grid.
 We offer microinverters and single inverters with optimizers for residential installations.
 The best option for your home will depend on the placement and size of your solar system.

-Clean Solar installs grid tied residential solar and battery systems, meaning that you can retrieve energy from the grid when your solar system and battery are not providing enough energy to power your house.
-We do not install off grid solar systems.
+Clean Solar installs grid-tied residential solar and battery systems, meaning that you can retrieve energy from the grid when your solar system and battery are not providing enough energy to power your house.
+We do not install off-grid solar systems.